-The U.S. Supreme Court heard arguments on Monday in a case that some believe could have a significant impact on the influence of public-sector labor unions.
+The U.S. Supreme Court on Wednesday ruled in favor of non-union workers in a case that some believe could have a significant impact on the influence of public-sector labor unions.

 Continue Reading Below

-Known as Janus vs. American Federation of State, County and Municipal Employees, the case will determine whether it is constitutional to require government workers to pay a “fair share” fee to unions for the coverage and protection afforded to them under collective bargaining even if they choose not to be members.
+Known as Janus vs. American Federation of State, County and Municipal Employees, the court determined it is unconstitutional to require government workers to pay a “fair share” fee to unions for the coverage and protection afforded to them under collective bargaining if they choose not to be members.

-Only 22 states allow unions to collect fair-share fees.
-The unions in these states that benefit from collecting the money argue it is just because the employees who are not direct members, but are covered by collective-bargaining agreements, still benefit from their efforts.
+Only 22 states allowed unions to collect fair-share fees.
+The unions in these states that benefited from collecting the money argue it is just because the employees who are not direct members, but are covered by collective-bargaining agreements, still benefit from their efforts.

 The decline in membership is not a death knell for unions, just a call for them to restructure, according to Ilya Shapiro, a senior fellow in constitutional studies at the Cato Institute.